FAQ

 Being taken to hospital (even a ‘private’ hospital) puts you firmly in the public domain, and because you will be in the public domain – whilst also at your most vulnerable - we recommend members only use the government’s version of the LPA.
 Members should also register their completed LPA with the appropriate court of protection for their country.

-In case of an emergency, first responders and A&E staff will have been made aware that you have an LPA document via your ADN and personal account data on our database.
-If they wish to verify the validity of the LPA with the court, they can do so quickly and easily, so from that point on, they must take instruction from the medical directives expressed in your ADN and also your Attorney(s).
+In an emergency, emergency services and A&E staff will be aware that you have an LPA document from the data you stored in our database.
+If they wish to verify the validity of the LPA with the court, they can do so quickly and easily.
+From that point on, they must take instruction from the medical directives expressed in your ADN and also your Attorney(s).

 *An ‘Attorney’ in this sense, is a person who is legally appointed to make medical decisions for someone else.
 They require no legal or medical experience but it’s important to choose someone like-minded, trustworthy, and reliable.
-Your Attorney should be listed as your ICE in the Safe Blood medical alert system, and you can nominate up to two Attorneys to receive the automated SMS text alert in an emergency.
+Your Attorney should be listed as your ICE in the medical-alert system, and you can nominate up to two Attorneys to receive the automated SMS alert in an emergency.

 If you’ve had a major operation in recent years, or given birth, your GP should have this information on your medical records, so check with them first.
 If you have donated blood, you are normally told your blood type about a week after donating.